Table of Contents Show

 4. Arapahoe Basin

-Skiers, if you are looking for a challenge, then Arapahoe Basin or the A-Basin is the best bet for you among all the Colorado ski resorts.
+Skiers, if you are looking for a challenge, then Arapahoe Basin or the A-Basin is the best bet for you all.
 With a base elevation of 10,780 feet, this legendary mountain focuses solely on keeping you skiing until you drop.

 With its affordable lift tickets and laid-back atmosphere, locals often come here for day skiing and tailgating.
 Arapahoe basin is also regarded as the ‘local’s mountain’.
 It has the highest skiable terrain in North America and expert skiers can spend the entire day exploring its steep slopes and extreme chutes.